Martin Eden: Machinery

-Although London was a socialist, he invested Eden with strong individualism.
-Eden comes from a working-class background but he seeks self-improvement rather than improvement for his class as a whole.
-Quoting Nietzsche and Herbert Spencer, he rejects the "slave morality" of socialism, even at socialist meetings.
-London stresses that it is this individualism that leads to Eden's suicide.
-He described the novel as a parable of a man who had to die "not because of his lack of faith in God, but because of his lack of faith in men".
+Suicide

+London made suicide a prevalent subject in the book as Eden's mentor and one of his closest friends, Russ Brissenden, takes his own life.
+After his death, Eden publishes Ephemera against Brissenden's final wishes.
+The protagonist later meets a similar fate, plunging himself deep into the Pacific Ocean, to a point of no return to the surface.
+Eden's fate has drawn some comparisons to London's own death.
+London had written of a drunken attempt at suicide at the age of 16, while at sea, later noting he was "in a drug-dream dragging me to death."

+The circumstances of London's death have been debated by many; some have considered it likely to be a suicide.
+London's manservant—the first on the scene at his deathbed—claimed he found a piece of paper on which London had calculated the exact dose of morphine necessary to end his life.
+This testimony was rejected by London's family members, and the whereabouts of the paper, if it ever existed, are long since lost.

 Background

 When London wrote Martin Eden at age 33, he had already achieved international acclaim with The Call of the Wild, The Sea-Wolf and White Fang.
 Despite the acclaim, he quickly became disillusioned with his fame and set sail through the South Pacific on a self-designed ketch, the Snark.
 On the grueling two-year voyage, as he struggled with tiredness and bowel diseases, he wrote Martin Eden, filling its pages with his frustrations, adolescent gangfights and struggles for artistic recognition.
+In his notes for the novel, he initially entitled it God's Own Mad Lover.

 London borrowed the name "Martin Eden" from a working-class man, Mårten Edin, born in Ådalen (at Båtsmanstorpet in Västgranvåg, Sollefteå), Sweden, but the character has more in common with London than with Edin.
 Ruth Morse was modeled on Mabel Applegarth, the first love of London's life.

 Brissenden is modeled on London's friend and muse George Sterling.
 Brissenden's posthumously successful poem "Ephemera" is based on Sterling's "A Wine of Wizardry".